AAU GREENING PROJECT

 —Chester Thai and Myong McCloud, 2008 AAU Leadership Program

 In 2007, when youth in Asian Americans United’s (AAU) leadership class surveyed the area around their school in Philadelphia’s Chinatown, they found neglected vacant lots, illegal dumping, and little green space.
-After succeeding in getting a lot next to their school cleaned up and the fence fixed by the absentee land owner, AAU youth are now working to transform this vacant lot into a garden.
+After succeeding in getting a lot next to their school cleaned up and the fence fixed by the absentee land owner, AAU youth have worked to transform this vacant lot into a garden.

-May 2010 – the lot has been cleared of weeds, covered with cardboard as a weed barrier, and is ready for a 2-foot layer of wood chips.
-As well, a small barrier will need to be built around the edge to keep the wood chips on the lot.
-We will be creating the green space on top of the wood chips.
+May 2010 – the lot was cleared of weeds, covered with cardboard as a weed barrier, and sat ready for a 2-foot layer of wood chips.
 Photo by David Yim.